 "These two problems are often connected, and when one acts up the other gets worse," says Dr. Josephson.
 Mucus is normally produced in the nose and sinuses.
 Normally, 1-2 liters of mucus is produced.
 It "traps dirt infection and pollution.
 The mucus drips into your throat and you swallow about 10-12 times per minute."

-“This may spark a panic attack where the patient feels like (s)he cannot breathe.
+The reflux can cause a laryngospasm, "a sudden closure of the voice box which can make the patient feel like they are choking.
+This may spark a panic attack where the patient feels like (s)he cannot breathe.
 This sudden closure is to protect the lungs, and although scary, will not cause the patient to suffocate."

 Thus, any alarming tightness or frequent, stubborn swallowing does not mean you're literally having trouble breathing, even though the reflux can actually reach the nose/sinuses, causing further post-nasal drip, increasing swallowing and throat tightness yet.

 The more you worry about your problem, the tighter your throat will seem to get, or actually get for real, because it is well-known that enough anxiety will cause tightness, or cause that so-called lump there.
 Excessive swallowing, either due to GERD or anxiety, can, in and of itself, lead to the sensation of a tight throat.